CharCoin/charcoin-programs/README.md

 - Multisig-secured marketing and treasury fund control
 - Emergency halt for contract protection

 All modules have passed internal audits and comprehensive unit testing.
-For more details, please refer to the Official White Paper ( https://charcoin.org/charcoin-white-paper/ )
+For more details, please refer to the Official White Paper: https://charcoin.org/charcoin-white-paper/

 ---